naomilago/similarity_search/README.md

-# similarity_search
+# Similarity Search

-This repository aims to be a place where I can test/explore similarity search, using FAISS and ChromaDB
+This is Similarity Search